How to Install a Chain Link Fence in 7 Easy Steps

 Attaching Fabric to Line Posts

-Don’t forget about attaching fabric to line posts!
-Use fence ties here too, spacing them about every two feet on each post.
+Don’t overlook the importance of securing fabric to line posts!
+Use fence ties, spacing them about every two feet on each post.

 Keeping Things Tight